Reflexes, Sneezes and the Human Blockhead

 As with sword swallowing, performers who try the human blockhead put themselves at risk in pursuit of entertainment.
 It's not an activity that you should try at home or without the help of an experienced performer.

-To learn more about the human blockhead and related acts, check out the links on the next page.
+To learn more about the human blockhead and related acts, check out the links below.